 The increase in temperature increases evaporation, which can decrease the volume of the water stored for irrigation purposes.
-Changes in the temperature regime alter snowfall time and period, leading to a failure to meet the water quantities required during include groundwater amount and conversion rate.
+Changes in the temperature regime alter snowfall time and period, leading to a failure to meet the water quantities required during summer periods.
+Other factors affected by this as drought, floods, hail, etc., is expected to result include groundwater amount and conversion rate.
 Non-agricultural water demand used in settlements, or some industries may increase with temperature.
 Intersectoral competition may arise regarding the use of water.